qkmiller/My-Portfolio/README.md

 _As of Feb 15th 2019_

 This project will be a website that shows off the work that I've done as a junior web developer.
 I will use React to build this app from the ground up.
-Starting with a blueprint of how this app will be structured, which i will include in the readme.
-Eventually it will have a few pictures of me, a bio section, and showcase the projects that i am most proud of.
+Starting with a blueprint of how this app will be structured, which I will include in the readme.
+Eventually it will have a few pictures of me, an 'about me' section, and showcase the projects that I am most proud of.

 ## Component Tree

 React uses a system of components to keep each part of an application compartmentalized.
 This lets the developer re-use components for other parts of the application, or other applications all together.
 At the very least its an amazing organizational tool.
-Here is my blueprint:
+Here is a layout of the components in my application:

 ![Image of component tree](./componentTree.png)

 ## Setup/Installation Requirements

 _As of Feb 15th 2019_

-There isn't anything here yet other than an initialized React environment

-_In the future_

-* If you would like to edit, view or copy the contents of these files, i recommend using a text editor like Atom or Sublime.
-* To see this project in action:
+_it has not been deployed yet.
+If you would like to see this project in action, you will have to follow these steps._

-1. You must have Node.js installed on your machine.
+1. You must have Node package manager installed on your machine.
-2. You must clone this project to your machine.
+2. Clone or download the project.
+3. Open a terminal window (if you are on Windows you can use Command Prompt or CMDPrompt).
-3. In a terminal window, navigate to the project's root folder (where you see package.json) and type 'npm install'.
+4. Using the terminal, navigate to the project folder and type 'npm install' without quotations.
+Node should install the necessary dependencies.
-4. Once the dependencies are installed, type 'npm run start'
-5. You should now see the project page in google chrome.
-I haven't tested this with other browsers.
+5. Type 'npm run start' without quotations.
+The application should build with no errors (fingers crossed).
+6. In your browser's address bar (I've only used Chrome), type 'http://localhost:8080' without quotations.

+If the above steps worked you should now see my portfolio in its current state.

 ## Known Issues and Notes.

 _As of Feb 15th 2019_

+* There are probably still many grammatical errors.
-* This project is currently empty
+* The 'My Work' is basically empty.
+* The Homepage has a place holder where i plan on listing and describing some of my skills.
+* The tabs on the nav bar are weird.
+If you hover over both the 'About Me' and 'My Work' tabs, you will see there its actually doubled up for some reason.
+If you click on the outer edges, they will take you back to the homepage.
+* When the navbar collapses, a hamburger icon is supposed to show up.
+That icon is currently invisible.
+I just need to make it black instead of white.
+* The giant picture that you are greeted with is just a placeholder.
+It's from Materialize's parallax example.

 ## Support and contact details